rcxwhiz/django_py_grader/README.md

 * Make test submit selection page
 * Make a grader version of the view submission result that is identifying
 * Investigate db indexing for performance benefits
+* Use bootstrap 4 on all the web pages